 Not only does 2019 mark the start of Governor Brian Kemp’s tenure, but the start of the two-year legislative cycle.
 That means any bill left over from last year is now dead.
 All bills must be re-introduced this year.
 Bills introduced this year will have until the end of the 2020 legislative session to be signed into law, at which point the whole cycle will start over again.

 As always, the Georgia General Assembly’s only required task is to pass a balanced state budget.
 While it is true that last year saw Georgia pass its largest budget yet, we still lag behind our fellow states in spending in many key areas.

 A good example is in Medicaid spending per enrollee.
 Georgia is the lowest spender in the country at $4,838 spent on Medicaid per person.
 The Kaiser Family Foundation found the national average to be $6,396.
 Even compared to our southern neighbors, Georgia falls behind their average of $5,950.
 While some people may find this discouraging, it is important to view this as an opportunity for improvement!

-For a better understanding of where Governor Kemp plans to focus his time and energy, be sure to watch the State of the State Address.
-This typically occurs within the first week of the legislative session.
+For a better understanding of where Governor Kemp plans to focus his time and energy, be sure to watch the State of the State Address on Thursday, January 17th at 11am.
 While in theory, Governor Kemp is only addressing the members of the Georgia General Assembly, he is actually addressing all of us.
-GCDD will be sure to share the details so that you too can hear about Governor Kemp’s vision for Georgia.
+Tune in online so that you too can hear about Governor Kemp’s vision for Georgia.